Updated on January 4th, 2021

 Beyond demographics and profiling data, your qualification criteria can dig a level deeper.

-Survey questions may be designed to hone in on specific types of purchases, behaviors, and even feelings or sentiment around a topic.
+Survey questions may be designed to hone in on specific types of purchases, behaviors, and even feelings or sentiments around a topic.

 Here are some examples of these types of questions which can be utilized to qualify or disqualify respondents for a PR survey: